Main Points

-Persistent puddles or even minor drips can be warning signs of imminent water heater problems.
+Persistent puddles or even minor drips can be warning signs of water heater problems.
 If you notice your water heater leaking from the bottom, understanding how leaks develop and other signs to look for can help protect your home’s comfort and safety.
 At Thermo Direct, our team is ready to assist with expert repair solutions and efficient water heater replacements.

 Why Is My Water Heater Leaking from the Bottom?